 Set-up: Pre-attached expandable ladder makes set-up quick and simple.
 Poles assemble with spring-loaded action.

 Weather protection: Rainfly offers increased coverage and waterproofing.
-PU-coated nylon interior resists moisture.
+PU-coated nylon interiors resist moisture.

 Sleeping capacity: Compact dimensions save space but limit capacity to 2 people maximum.

-Height: Low-profile design gives 23 inches of headroom when opened.
+Height: The low-profile design gives 23 inches of headroom when opened.

 Weight: At just 95 lbs, the Low-Pro is lighter than other Thule models.

-Notable features: Integrated mounting system fits most roof racks.
+Notable features: an integrated mounting system fits most roof racks.
 Budget price but still durable materials.